EdenGri/SONiC/doc/add_date_show_version/add_date_to_show_version.md

 # Tests

-For now, it seems that the verification tests and unit tests are not influenced by the add date feature.
+The verification tests and unit tests are not influenced by the add date feature..